 The display is a two-row alphanumeric LCD with backlighting for easy viewing.
 It is used to set all the parameters of the units.
-The two push buttons enable the user to set a temperature, to set a timer, and to calibrate the temperature against a local standard.
-Figure 1 below describes the screens for several modes of operation.
+The two push buttons enable the user to set a temperature, set the orbital mixing speed, set a timer, and to calibrate the temperature against a local standard.
+Figure 1 below describes the screens for different modes of operation.